 Crime-Related Child Disappearance Leave Ontario

 Employees can take up to 104 weeks of unpaid leave if their child disappears and it is probable that a crime was involved.
+Can be taken in one continuous period, beginning in the week the child disappeared.

 Eligibility: Available to employees after 6 consecutive months of employment.